vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 ---

 ## Reset the chores
-After the weekend I reset automatic all the chores to the status open again.
+After the weekend, I reset automatic all the chores to the status open again.

-To reset them I first created an [old style group](https://www.home-assistant.io/integrations/group/#old-style-groups) in the groups.yaml file with all the chores defined in it.
+To reset them, I first created an [old style group](https://www.home-assistant.io/integrations/group/#old-style-groups) in the groups.yaml file with all the chores defined in it.

 ```yaml
 {% raw %}